EricSombroek/Pseutocode/README.md

  - `-e` `--exec` : Executes the generated Python code
  - `-q` `--quiet` : Don't print the generated Python code
  - `-h` `--help` : Shows a help message

+ # Testing

+ To run unit tests, run `pytest` at the root of the project.

 # Syntax